 - inadequate data and planning information for policymakers, researchers, business leaders and advocates; and

 - distorted data in all Census Bureau surveys for the next decade.

 Children should matter in policy discussions at the national, state and local levels.
 It is time to make sure we count all our children and represent them accurately in data.

 The Count All Kids Committee and the Count All Kids Campaign are working to make sure that every child is counted in in every Decennial Census.

 Our Committee & Campaign

 The Count All Kids Committee originally formed as national, state, and local children’s organizations and allies that joined together to ensure our nation’s children were counted in the 2020 Census.
 We continue to work to raise awareness among the public, advocates, allies and policymakers, and to identify opportunities to improve the count of children in each Decennial Census as well as other data that the Census Bureau provides on children – especially young children.

 The Count All Kids Campaign is a public outreach effort to work with advocates, state and local policy makers, service providers and others to persuade families with young children to fill out the census questionnaire and include their children.

 The Partnership for America’s Children is a network of nonpartisan child policy advocacy organizations that represent children and their needs at the local, state, and national level within and across states.
-The Partnership is serving as the national hub for the undercount of young children in the 2020 Census, supporting national state and local child advocates in their efforts to count all kid.
+The Partnership is serving as the national hub for the undercount of young children in the census, supporting national state and local child advocates in their efforts to count all kid.